Listed on this page are our direct Bender

 Theresia Blaies, nee Bender, 1833--1898, was my great grandmother.

-Mickel Blaies and Theresia
+Mickel Blaies and his wife Theresia

 Bender, photo taken c.
 1896.